Slow is a relative term, EVERYTHING is slower than putting gas in your vehicle. But you can't gradually put gas in your

 This is a side by side chart of charging using Plugzio vs Level 2 fast charger.
 As you can see from the chart, after the second day, the faster speed of Level 2 charger will be irrelevant!

-According to BC-Hydro, average distance driven on a daily basis is 30km, so effectively speaking, Plugzio Level 1.5 charging is fast enough for 95% of the vehicles out there.
+According to BC-Hydro, average distance driven on a daily basis in British Columbia, Canada is 30km, so effectively speaking, Plugzio Level 1.5 charging is fast enough for 95% of the vehicles out there.

 Three very important extra notes about charging in general: